The KINGDOM mirror– proving that you NEVER KNOW what is on the other end of a Craigslist ad.

 I really wish I had a photo of the look on Paul’s face.

-Paul said— what?
-Excuse me?
+Paul said— wait.
+What?
 How big is this?

 The guy said—about 12 feet.